layer6ai-labs/RecSys2019/README.md

 #### Data Parsing / Feature Extraction

-We built our training and validation instances by treating each impression item in each session as an individual instance.
+We built our training and validation instances by treating each impression item of each session as an individual instance.
-Each instance has a binary target label determined by whether the impression item was clicked at clickout, and a 330-length feature vector including quantities such as
+For each instance, we assign a binary target label determined by whether the impression item was clicked at clickout, and a use feature vector of length 330 including quantities such as
 ```
 Impression Item Features
   * Item appearance rank